amityouk/documents/documents.md

 3	Pipeline.
 4	Multibranch pipeline.
 5	External Job.

+Jenkinsfile is a text file that contains the definition of a Jenkins Pipeline and is checked into source control.

 Jenkinsfile offers two types of syntax to create pipelines: declarative and scripted.